-Every year I read reports of Christmas tragedy in the form of house fires.
+Every year we read reports of holiday tragedy in the form of house fires.
 Make sure your home and family are safe this season by following a few simple safety rules.
-Inspect your Christmas tree lighting for worn wiring, overloaded circuits and if you are still using those screw-in bulbs, make sure there are no broken bulbs or exposed filaments.
+Inspect your Christmas tree lighting for worn wiring, overloaded circuits and and if you are still using those screw-in bulbs, make sure there are no broken bulbs or exposed filaments.
 One of every three Christmas tree fires is caused by electrical problems.
-Although Christmas tree fires are not common, but when they do occur, they are likely to be serious.
+Although Christmas tree fires are not common, when they do occur, they are likely to be serious.
 On average one of every 40 reported home Christmas tree structure fires results in a death compared to an average of one death per 142 total reported structure fires.
 A heat source too close to the tree causes one of six reported Christmas tree fires.

 More than half (56%) of home candle fires are a result of something flammable situated too close to the flame.
 There are a significant higher percentage of candle-related fires in December than other months of the year.